-Dogs will eat just about anything including the basket of freshly baked bread on your tabletop.
+Dogs will eat just about anything including the bread on your tabletop.
 A dog’s diet must consist of nutrients obtained by eating specific foods and a loaf of bread isn’t exactly one of them.
-Giving your dog treats in the form of human food isn’t advisable.
-Sure, we might end up with savory leftover rolls from dinner, but it shouldn’t become a snack to munch on for your pet.
+Giving your dog treats in the form of human food isn’t usually advisable.
+Savory leftover rolls from dinner shouldn’t become a snack to munch on for your pet.

-What isn’t harmful to us doesn’t necessarily mean it isn’t harmful to your loyal canine companion.
-If the meals we ate were healthy and safe for our dogs to devour, then there would be no need for dog food to exist.
-However, there is a whole variety of dog food and for a good reason.
-Dogs require a protein-based diet and gobbling up a loaf of bread isn’t going to give them an ounce of anything other than needless carbs and maybe a slight tummy ache.
+If all the meals we ate were healthy and safe for our dogs to devour, then there would be no need for dog food.
+The truth is dogs require a protein-based diet and gobbling up a loaf of bread isn’t going to give them an ounce of anything other than needless carbs and maybe a slight tummy ache.

 It’s understandable that you might not always be able to keep your eyes on your dog, and when this happens accidents can arise.
 One day you might come home to a dog bloated and satisfied after raiding your cupboards and eating a bunch of bread.
 If this ever happens, there’s no need to panic.
 There’s a lot going around about how dangerous it can be for a dog to consume bread, but we’ve got the low-down for you.

 Can I Give My Dog Bread?
-Answer: Yes
+Answer: Occasionally

 Bread is basically filler but, at the same time, nothing in it is actually considered poisonous.
 It can be a wonderful snack if given in small amounts, so you don’t have to worry if your dog has gorged on a few dinner rolls while you were gone.
 Of course, if you know your dog is intolerant to gluten then never give your K9 any bread.

 Why Bread is Bad